 Ronne, the largest town on the island of Bornholm in Denmark, is a notable stop on many Baltic cruise itineraries.
 American cruise lines such as Celebrity, Norwegian Cruise Line, and Royal Caribbean often include Ronne in their routes.
 I visited here on a Holland America Line sailing aboard Zuiderdam.
-It was our third port of call in Denmark, after visiting the country’s much more populated cities of Copehagen and Aarhus.
+It was our third port of call in Denmark, after visiting the country’s much more populated cities of Copenhagen and Aarhus.

 Related: Check out my video review of Zuiderdam.